 A risk-based approach includes compliance as a by-product of the risk assessment activity – so you can ensure your third parties have the right pieces in place, while gaining insights on the strength and maturity of those pieces.
 You essentially kill two birds with one stone.

-Take new regulations such as the EU’s General Data Protection Regulation (GDPR) and NY DFS as examples.
+Take regulations such as the EU’s General Data Protection Regulation (GDPR), CCPA, and NY DFS as examples.
 These regulations provide guidance on valuable steps and measures that organizations should implement to protect data, but these are really best used when paired with a risk-based approach.

 A risk-based approach helps companies identify and prioritize critical control gaps that are not only necessary to meet compliance requirements, but also necessary to the security of your data.
 The ability to prioritize these gaps, or risks, enables organizations to make decisions on the issues that they need to focus on when it comes to compliance and data security.